Engin-Boot/capture-behavior-of-a-visit-counter-univac-os/needs-director.md

   When the facilities managers provide the data of visiting specialists before the specific time.

-  Then reserving the parking area for visiting specialists by by informing the specific department to do so.
+  Then reserving the parking area for visiting specialists by informing the specific department to do so.